MatchPoint

 As a tennis player myself, I know finding similar players to hit with and scheduling matches can be a challenge.

 Current methods of getting valuable playing time, such as lessons and clinics, can be expensive and involve commitment.
-Using meetup services or online groups can also pose a challenge.
+Additionally, meetup services and online groups often fail to provide players with a seamless, successful connection experience.

 How can we create a seamless, engaging experience that makes tennis more connected for all enthusiasts?

-One of the first steps in my process involved conducting a competitive analysis of current tennis player-finding platforms to identify unmet user needs.
+One of the first steps in my process involved conducting a competitive analysis of current tennis player-finding platforms.
+I noticed two consistent themes of unmet user needs.

 Finding 1: Simplicity